Algeciras campaign: Linois's voyage

-A map of the Bay of Gibraltar, c.1750, showing Algeciras (left) and Gibraltar; there is roughly 10 km of open water between them.
+c.
+1750 map of Algeciras Bay showing Algeciras (left) and Gibraltar; there is roughly 10 km of open water between them.

-Linois sailed from Toulon on 13 June 1801 with three ships of the line and one frigate carrying 1,560 soldiers under Brigadier-General Pierre Devaux.
+Linois sailed from Toulon on 13 June 1801 with three ships of the line and one frigate carrying 1,560 troops under Brigade-general Pierre Devaux.
 Ganteaume's earlier expedition was still in the Eastern Mediterranean, and so the British blockade force under Sir John Borlase Warren detailed to watch Toulon was instead off Malta hoping to intercept Ganteaume on his return.
 Therefore, the only British ships on hand when Linois emerged from the port were a few frigates, which were easily chased away by the larger warships of the French squadron.
 Linois's passage was slow, facing winds from the southwest that delayed his squadron and so by 30 June, they were only off Cape de Gata in the Alboran Sea.
 On 1 July. they were spotted from Gibraltar although the only warship there was the 14-gun HMS Calpe under Captain George Dundas, which was unable to influence their advance.
-Instead, Captain Dundas ordered Lieutenant Richard Janvarin to take a boat and communicate with the Cadiz blockade force of seven ships of the line, under Saumarez.
+Instead, Captain Dundas ordered Lieutenant Richard Janvarin to take a boat and communicate with the Cádiz blockade force of seven ships of the line, under Saumarez.

 Linois passed Gibraltar on 3 July and during the night discovered the 14-gun brig HMS Speedy a short distance ahead.
 Linois's squadron had captured a number of merchant vessels during their voyage but this was their first warship, and although it was no match for size, Speedy was an infamous vessel under the command of Captain Thomas Cochrane.
 Cochrane had spent the last year raiding off Spanish coast with great success, capturing or destroying more than 50 ships including the Spanish xebec-frigate El Gamo on 6 May 1801 off Barcelona.
 Cochrane's initial belief that the strange ships were part of the Spanish treasure fleet caused him to bring Speedy closer to the vessels, and by the time he realised his error escape was impossible.